 It may simply reduce the animal’s capacity to cope with disease infections which, under normal conditions, it would throw off.

-On the other hand mild stress may not cause death of even apparent illness;
+On the other hand, mild stress may not cause death or even apparent illness;

 In the case of the Angora, for instance, it has the ability to stop producing from the secondary follicles in response to stress.

-There is a tendency for us to look on ferals as somehow tougher than Angoras.
+There is a tendency for us to look at ferals as somehow tougher than Angoras.